-- 102. Within 3 months from the date of issue of the permit, the operator shall submit for approval a plan to gather baseline data as required by condition 84 and 86.
+- 101. Within 3 months from the date of issue of the permit, the operator shall submit for approval the Environmental Management System required by Conditions 12 to 15 inclusive of this permit. - 102.
+Within 3 months from the date of issue of the permit, the operator shall submit for approval a plan to gather baseline data.
 The plan shall establish a suitable site investigation and analytical strategy that will produce baseline data for the site.
 The approved plan shall be implemented no later than 3 months from the date of approval.
 The plan shall be submitted at least 28 days before the commencement of the monitoring exercise. - 103.
-Within 6 months from the date of issue of this permit, the operator shall submit for approval, the site closure plan required by condition 84. - 104.
 Within 3 months from the date of issue of the permit, the operator shall submit a clear diagrammatic record of the routing of all installation drains (both foul and surface drains), subsurface pipework, sumps, and storage vessels.
-The operator shall include an assessment to identify the potential risk to the environment from the drainage systems detailed in the drainage systems. - 105.
-Within 3 months from the date of issue of the permit, the operator shall submit to the regulator the incident management plan required by condition 73 for approval. - 106.
-Within 6 months from the date of issue of the permit, the operator shall submit an assessment of all the internal and external surfaces of the installation with an action plan to repair aforementioned surfaces. - 107.
-An assessment of the bund to the solvent wash machine shall be carried out to determine the size of the bund.
-This shall be then assessed as a percentage against the capacity of the machine within it.
-Also, an assessment of the state of repair of the bund shall be carried out.
-This shall be submitted to the Regulator within 6 months from the date of issue of the permit. - 108.
+The operator shall include an assessment to identify the potential risk to the environment from the drainage systems detailed in the drainage systems. - 104.
+Within 6 months from the date of issue of the permit, the operator shall submit an assessment of all the internal and external surfaces of the installation with an action plan to repair aforementioned surfaces. - 105.
 Where stacks to be monitored for VOC emissions listed in row 8 of Table 3 do not meet the emission limit stated in the table, then abatement shall be required to meet the emission limit within 6 months from the date of monitoring.